Applause: In church

 Applause during church services is traditionally regarded as taboo, in light of the sanctity of the proceedings; focus is on the aspect of worship rather than the personality of the individual preaching or singing during the service.
 This rule may be relaxed to permit applause in honor of the newly married couple when they may turn to be greeted by the congregation following the exchange of vows.
 Applause may also be permitted at certain services in honor of a specific individual, such as a baptism or the ordination of a new priest or minister.
 In less traditional congregations, particularly in contemporary, evangelical megachurches, a more casual atmosphere exists and applause may be encountered as frequently as at any secular performance.

 In legislative bodies

-In the Parliament of the United Kingdom clapping is generally prohibited (However, this rule is frequently broken and is non-existent when there are speeches by foreign heads of state).
-Instead, members of Parliament and members of the House of Lords generally will shout "hear, hear!".
+In the Parliament of the United Kingdom and in Parliament of India clapping is generally prohibited (However, this rule is frequently broken and is non-existent when there are speeches by foreign heads of state).
+Instead, members of Parliament and members of the House of Lords and in India members of lok sabha and rajya sabha generally will show support by desk thumping or by shouting "hear, hear!".
 In the House of Commons of Canada, by contrast, clapping is customary and frequent.